The Weight I Carry

 They folded your uniform

-with the careful silence
+with the careful quiet

 A flag replaced your warmth.

-And everyone spoke to me
+the world spoke to me

-as if grief might break
+as if grief were fragile—

 But they do not hear